-Strengthening your employer brand will give you a competitive edge and positively impact your company’s talent acquisition — 95% of job candidates say a company’s reputation matters a lot to them when considering whether to take a position, a recent Employer Branding Insight Report reveals.
+When you build a better employer brand, you will gain a competitive edge as a potential employer, and positively impact your company’s talent acquisition.
+Around 95% of job candidates say a company’s reputation matters a lot to them when considering whether to take a position, a recent Employer Branding Insight Report reveals.
 Moreover, 50% of candidates would never work for a company with a bad reputation, even if it offers a higher salary.
-In the current economic uncertainty caused by Covid-19, it’s all the more important that businesses work to strengthen their reputation as an employer and stay ahead of the competition.
+In the current economic uncertainty caused by Covid-19, it’s all the more important that businesses work to strengthen their employer brand and stay ahead of the competition.

 So we are clear about what it means, employer branding is a framework for defining, managing and communicating about the total employment relationship with current and prospective employees.
 Another definition: employer branding is the perception of the organization as a great place to work by both current and potential employees.

 Making sure your employees are happy, engaged, and continually learning at work is a key way to strengthen your employer brand.
 When employees are productive and satisfied, they’re more likely to speak positively about your business in person and in online review sites like Glassdoor.

 On the other hand, employees are more likely to quit their jobs if they don’t enjoy their work and feel there’s no room for growth, a 2018 study reported in the Harvard Business Review reveals.
 The study found that employees who stay at their jobs in the long term use their strengths 33% more often, enjoy their work 31% more often, and are 37% more confident there is room for growth in their careers.
 Implementing learning and development programs is a great way to help your employees strengthen their existing skills or learn entirely new ones to help them advance professionally.
 A 2020 article from the World Economic Forum noted that: